kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/damage-role.md

 7. If you receive an area attack that covers half your body, the Base Damage of the attack is doubled.

-8. If you are covered by a Supernatural Barrier, either created by another creature or by your own power, the Defensive Roll suffers a `-8` penalty.
+8. If you are covered by a supernatural barrier, either created by another creature or by your own power, the Defensive Roll suffers a `-8` deed penalty.
 As usual, you can choose to not benefit from the barrier.
 If the barrier breaks, you lose an AP point.